uneiao/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 Comparing to the previous test set result of 94% accuracy, the model perform 24% worse among the captured images.
+It seems that the model was over-fitting though there the number of captured images is too small to get a convincing explanation.
-It seems that the model was over-fitting.
-The result also indicated that the model was not robust enough against some scaling problems, or background noise problems.
-Maybe it still required a better preprocessing methods and some stronger architecture.
+The result indicated that maybe the model was not robust enough against some scaling problems, since I didn’t nicely crop the captured images before I threw them to the model.

 ####3.
 Softmax Probabilities
 The code for making predictions on my final model is located in the [17] cell of the Ipython notebook.